encircled/Joiner/README.md

                 ));
 ```

-Joiner represents query joins as a graph, which allows to automatically resolve unique aliases for nested joins (even when there are name collisions in different tree branches).
+Joiner represents query joins as a graph, which allows automatic resolution of unique aliases for nested joins (even when name collisions occur in different branches of the tree).

-Aliases for ambiguous joins are determined at the runtime. `J.path(...)` allows getting the alias of a such join.
-Even better is to use a unique alias defined by yourself.
+Aliases for ambiguous joins are determined at runtime. `J.path(...)` allows you to retrieve the alias of such a join.
+However, it is often better to define and use a custom unique alias.

-So from previous example, the phone can be referenced directly, but the phone statuses only using `J.path(...)` or custom unique alias:
+In the previous example, the phone can be referenced directly, but the phone statuses can only be accessed using `J.path(...)` or a custom unique alias:

 Unique name:
 ```java